Skip to Main Content

 How is it used for research?

-1. Currency - Check for dates and updates, some topics change a lot and you'll need to look for more recent information and research in order to be accurate.
+1. Currency - Check for dates and updates, some topics change a lot and you'll need to look for recent information and research in order to be accurate.

 • Check to see if there are citations, references, or links to where data or evidence used to create the information comes from.